 - TCC Police: A Complainant can report any crimes in this policy directly to TCC Police by contacting 918-595-8888 or visiting a TCC Police office on any campus.
-Reports of all domestic violence, dating violence, sexual assault, and stalking made to TCC Police will be reported to the Office of Civil Rights Compliance regardless of whether the Complainant chooses to pursue criminal charges. - Confidential Reporting: If a Complainant would like the details of an incident to be kept confidential, the Complainant may seek confidential services from the following Confidential Reporters:
+Reports of all domestic violence, dating violence, sexual assault, and stalking made to TCC Police will be reported to the Office of Civil Rights Compliance regardless of whether the Complainant chooses to pursue criminal charges. - Confidential Reporting: If a Complainant would like the details of an incident to be kept confidential, the Complainant may seek confidential services from the following:

-DVIS Outreach Counselor 918-805-4794 (text/voice)

-DVIS 24-hour Hotline 918-743-5763

-Employee Assistance Program 1-800-327-2251
+DVIS Outreach Counselor 918-805-4794 (text/voice) DVIS 24-hour Hotline 918-743-5763 Employee Assistance Program 1-800-327-2251 (employees only) Wellness Services Wellness@tulsacc.edu (students only)

-Student Wellness Services 918-595-7569

-Confidential Reporters will maintain confidentiality except in extreme cases of immediate threat, danger, or suspected abuse of a minor.
-Confidential Reporters will submit timely, anonymous, aggregated statistical information for Clery Act purposes unless they believe it would harm a specific employee or student.
+Options for confidential reporting allow a person to report to someone who will maintain confidentiality except in extreme cases of immediate threat, danger, or suspected abuse of a minor.
+For purposes of the Clery Act, a confidential resource may be asked to submit timely, anonymous, aggregate statistical information unless they believe it would harm a specific employee or student.